andrew/ultimate-awesome/README.md

 - [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [Awesome-Medical-Large-Language-Models](https://github.com/burglarhobbit/Awesome-Medical-Large-Language-Models) - Curated papers on Large Language Models in Healthcare and Medical domain.
+- [awesome-reproducible-research](https://github.com/leipzig/awesome-reproducible-research) - A curated list of reproducible research case studies, projects, tutorials, and media.
 - [awesome-trustworthy-deep-learning](https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning) - A curated list of trustworthy deep learning papers.
 Daily updating.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
 - [Awesome-Multi-Task-Learning](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning) - A list of multi-task learning papers and projects. .
+- [awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) - A curated list of awesome GraphQL Security frameworks, libraries, software and resources.
 - [awesome](https://github.com/feature-sliced/awesome) - A curated list of delightful 🍰 FSD resources.
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
-- [awesome-reproducible-research](https://github.com/leipzig/awesome-reproducible-research) - A curated list of reproducible research case studies, projects, tutorials, and media.
 - [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
 - [awesome-weakly-supervised-semantic-segmentation-papers](https://github.com/pengtaojiang/awesome-weakly-supervised-semantic-segmentation-papers) - Recent weakly supervised semantic segmentation paper.
 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.